drkstr101/prism-ui/README.md

 ## Launch the application in dev mode

-To launch the dev server run `pnpm start` or:
+To launch the dev server run `yarn start` or:

 ```sh
 nx run-many -t serve -p docs home
 ```

-To create a production bundle run `pnpm build`.
+To create a production bundle run `yarn build`.

 To see all available targets to run for a project, run: